Purchases through our links may earn LEVVVEL a commission.

 Intel was often criticized for dropping new chipsets every once in a while.
 The process goes like this: Intel releases a new generation of CPUs and, if the technology behind it requires a new motherboard chipset, then everyone who wants to have a taste of the new generation must also buy a new motherboard!
 Good motherboards, especially for new generations of CPUs don’t come cheap and that’s why switching to new generations doesn’t always feel so appealing, especially if you don’t know how long the new motherboard chipset is going to last!

 On October 8, 2018, Intel has revealed a series of new Z390 motherboards that will pair up with their new 9th generation Intel Core CPUs.
-The Z390 chipset builds upon the legacy of Z370, a high-end expensive chipset that actually failed to deliver when it comes to features and performance.
-The Z390 chipset may not be so revolutionary when compared to its predecessors but it’s definitely a step forward.
+The Z390 chipset builds upon the legacy of Z370, a high-end expensive chipset that failed to deliver when it comes to features and performance.
+The Z390 chipset may not be so revolutionary when compared to its predecessors but it’s a step forward.
 It implements numerous Intel technologies and supports the latest standards in speed, connectivity, and performance.

 Z390 motherboards are a great choice if you’re looking forward to building your new rig and you’ll be able to find many suitable candidates depending on your requirements and your budget.